 How and where the pain is felt and how it affects your life can change.
 Regular reviews by pain management experts can help keep the pain under control.
 It’s better to take medicine regularly, rather than waiting for the pain to build up.
 This is called staying on top of the pain.
 Controlling the pain may allow you to continue with activities you enjoy for some time and offer a better quality of life.

 Medicines that relieve pain are called analgesics (also known as pain relievers, painkillers and pain medicines).
 Depending on the type of pain and how intense it is, you may be offered:

 - mild pain medicines, such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs)

 - moderate pain medicine, such as codeine

-- strong pain medicine known as opioids, such as morphine, oxycodone and fentanyl.
+- strong pain medicine, such as the opioids morphine, hydromorphone, oxycodone and fentanyl.

-Some people worry about becoming addicted to pain medicine, but this is unlikely when medicines are taken to relieve pain.
+Some people worry about becoming addicted to pain medicine, but this is unlikely when medicines are taken palliatively.
+Your health care team will monitor you to avoid potential side effects.
 Any side effects, such as constipation or drowsiness, can usually be managed.